 Any delay in a tagging run primarily depends on the number of rules combined with the number of monitored entities within your environment.
 While thousands of complex tagging rules might work out well in smaller environments with hundreds of monitored hosts, you can experience long tagging delays in environments with thousands of monitored hosts.

 - 5,000 management zones by default.
 For any questions, contact Dynatrace ONE via in-product chat.

 - 150 UI-based management-zone rules for entities.

-- 150 UI-based management-zone rules for dimensional data (for metrics).
+- 150 UI-based management-zone rules for dimensional data.

 - 150 text-based entity selector rules for management zones.

-- 100,000 conditions for all management-zone rules taken together (see Add a UI-based rule; does not apply to entity selector rules).
+- 100,000 conditions for all management-zone rules taken together (does not apply to entity selector rules).

 - Any individual entity to a maximum of 200 management zones (run the GET an entity API call to see an entity's management zones).